 - Help delay the onset of diabetes with prevention and self-management training for patients who are at high risk

-While you manage your patients’ care, diabetes educators focus on empowering them to manage their diabetes.
+While you manage your patients’ care, diabetes care and education specialists focus on empowering them to manage their diabetes.
 They teach, coach and guide patients so they understand their diabetes in the context of their personal lives and work with them to set – and meet – behavior change goals to improve their health.

-If you’d like to refer your patients for diabetes education but don’t have existing contacts, find a diabetes educator in your area.
+If you’d like to refer your patients for diabetes education but don’t have existing contacts, find a diabetes care and education specialist in your area.

 Download a referral form.

-Learn more about the benefits of working with a diabetes educator:
+Learn more about the benefits of working with a diabetes care and education specialist: